To provide our body with maximum oxygen, we must ensure that our lungs function optimally.

 Some recommended vacuum cleaners:

 To relieve the filters of vacuum cleaners or dust collectors, cyclones are often used that are placed just before the extractor.
-These cyclones ensure that the particles reaches the filter up to 90% less.
+These cyclones ensure that the particles reach the filter up to 90% less.
 As a result, the filters not only last longer, and you can save money, you will also achieve a higher CFM (cubic feet per minute) for a longer period of time.

 Some recommended cyclones: